Internal auditors can be better at identifying process improvements than most managers – let me tell you why.

 When a manager strolls through the lab their mind is filling in the picture with all sorts of details that they believe happen in that lab.
 This is not the fault of the manager, this is being human.
 Unless they go into the lab with the intention of studying a particular process, they will likely see very little of interest.

-When a manager arrives in the lab, they are thinking “I am the expert on this process” whereas the auditor is thinking “I don’t know much about this process”.
-Neither of these is wrong, but they have a big effect on what types of questions are asked, and how the answers are listened to.
-A good internal auditor approaches the audit with a child’s mind – curiosity and wonder.
+When a manager arrives in the lab, they think, “I am the expert on this process,” whereas the auditor thinks, “I don’t know much about this process.”
+Neither of these is wrong, but they have a big effect on what types of questions are asked and how the answers are listened to.
+A good internal auditor approaches the audit with a child’s mind—curiosity and wonder.

 When an internal audit has been arranged, everyone is primed and ready to demonstrate and discuss the process.
 Time has been put aside and outputs are expected.
 There is a structure for collecting information and defining issues that need attention.
 And there is a rigorous system for following up on these issues.